Home

 Modern statues of Pope Paul III by Mario Vinci (2002-left) and Lucien Bonaparte by Guido Mariani (2004-right)

-(left) Portal of S. Croce; (centre) with the Farnese fleur-de-lys; (right) coat of arms of Canino as part of the Duchy of castro
+(left) Portal of S. Croce; (centre) window with the Farnese fleur-de-lys; (right) coat of arms of Canino as part of the Duchy of Castro which

 Apart from the portal of S. Croce, Canino does not retain interesting monuments of its medieval past.
 The small castle which protected the town and where Pope Paul III was born was largely modified by Lucien Bonaparte.
 Here and there one can see the Farnese fleurs-de-lys.
 The image used as background for this page shows the Farnese coat of arms on an entrance to the old castle.